Blissblass/rockpaperscissors/README.md

-This is a rock paper scissors project for javascript!
+This is the finalised version of my rock paper scissors project for javascript!
 It's also my first js project!

 What i learned from this project: